-For a multiple cousin relationship predictor, click here.
+For the only double cousin relationship predictor, click here.
 For relationship probabilities that are not weighted by proportion in the population, click here.
 You might want to use the unweighted predictor if you believe you know how a match fits into your family tree.
 You would want to stay on the current page if you don't know who your match is.
-Population weights give a significant advantage to more distant cousins because a person likely has about 5x as many cousins from one generation of ancestors compared to those from the next generation of more recent ancestors.
+Population weights increase the probabilities for more distant cousins because a person likely has about 5x as many cousins from one generation of ancestors compared to those from the next generation of more recent ancestors.

 Please subtract any X-DNA from cM values before using either of the two cM input boxes (labeled "cMs" or "23andMe cMs").
-Please leave in X-DNA when using the percentage input box (labeled "23andMe %").
+The percentage input box (labeled "23andMe %") is designed for data that include X-DNA.

 As of 27 Apr.
 2022, this is the first and only relationship predictor with probabilities generated from data that include X-DNA.
 This is necessary for percentages reported at 23andMe when your match hasn't opted into "Open Sharing" or added you as a connection, in which case you won't be able to see the amount of autosomal only DNA.